 - being over friendly with children

-- · having favourites
+- having favourites

 - taking photographs of children on their mobile phone, contrary to school policy

 - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

-- humiliating pupils.
+- · humiliating pupils.

-St Aidan's CE Primary School will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
-St Aidan's CE Primary School will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.
+St Aidan's will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, contractors or those that have hired/let the premises) are dealt with promptly and appropriately.
+St Aidan's will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.

-St Aidan's CE Primary School will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards
+St Aidan's will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Head teacher If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
-Guidance from Keeping Children Safe in Education, September 2022, paragraphs 436 - 439 will be followed in view of recording and storage of such concerns.
+Staff must report their concerns to the Head Teacher, Mrs Leanne Finch.
+If concerns are surrounding the Head Teacher, this must be referred to the Chair of Governors.
+Guidance from Keeping Children Safe in Education, September 2024, will be followed in view of recording and storage of such concerns.